UoB-COMSM0166/2026-group-27/README.md

       <br>
 - Then the difficulty increases (e.g. reduced visibility, more obstacles) <br>
       <br>
-- And enemies become more challenging <br>
+- And the game become more challenging <br>
 </td>
   </tr>